seanlikesred/flask-sheets-template-2024/docs/RENDER.md

 ## Google Cloud Setup, Revisited

-To make the login functionality work, revisit the OAuth Client setup (see Google Cloud Setup Guide), and configure a new redirect URL pointing to the render server: "https://YOUR_RENDER_APP.onrender.com/auth/google/callback", and save the changes.
+To make the login functionality work, revisit the OAuth Client setup (see Google Cloud Setup Guide), and configure a new redirect URL pointing to the render server (like "https://YOUR_RENDER_APP.onrender.com/auth/google/callback"), and save the changes.

 FYI - while the OAuth Client is still in test mode, you may need to allow certain individuals to use the hosted app, by specifing a number of email addresses as "Test Users" in the OAuth Consent Screen.
 Once your app is out of test mode, anyone with a Google Account should be able to login to the hosted app.